 Abstract

 This contribution proposes to remove the luma-chroma dependency for chroma residual scaling in the luma mapping with chroma scaling (LMCS).
-Instead of using the reconstructed luma samples to derive a scaling factor on-the-fly, a fixed chroma scaling factor for each LMCS model is used.
+Instead of using the average of all corresponding luma prediction samples to derive a scaling factor on-the-fly, a fixed chroma scaling factor for each LMCS model is used.
 This fixed chroma scaling factor is calculated once according to a representative luma sample, and then used for all blocks that refer to the same LMCS model.
 Two methods are provided to select the representative luma sample, including using a selected LMCS bin index and a luma value in the reshaped domain.